-The current risk management framework at CDCC is included within the Rules, Operations, Risk and Default manuals.
+The principles embedded in the risk management policy are reflected in the Rules, Operations, Risk and Default manuals.
 The CDCC Board of Directors has established a Risk and Audit Committee to take steps on its behalf as necessary to assist the Board in fulfilling its oversight responsibilities.

-The CDCC Board of Directors approves, annually, the Risk Appetite Statement ("RAS") and ERM Policy and oversees the adequacy and operating effectiveness of CDCC's ERM program.
-CDCC's senior management, either directly or through the RMC, ensures the appropriate design and management of the ERM and appropriate and timely reporting.
+The CDCC Board of Directors approves, annually, the Risk Appetite Statement and the ERM Policy and oversees the adequacy and operating effectiveness of CDCC's ERM program.
+CDCC's senior management, either directly or through the RMC, ensures the appropriate design and management of the ERM program, including appropriate and timely reporting.